Written by Kieran

 Getting To And From The Airport In Bogotá

-Your two easiest options for getting to and from the airport in Bogotá are hotel transfer and Uber.
+Your two easiest options for getting to and from the airport in Bogotá are hotel transfer and InDrive.
 All major hotels have free buses shuttling guests between the airport and their hotels.

-If you land at a time when the hotel shuttle busses aren’t available, or if you’re staying in an airbnb, I would recommend using Uber and paying through Uber with a credit card.
+If you land at a time when the hotel shuttle busses aren’t available, or if you’re staying in an airbnb, I would recommend using InDrive or a private airport transfer.

-Uber is available to and from the El Dorado International Airport in Bogotá.
-And at the time of writing Uber was less than $10USD between the El Dorado International Airport and Centro Internacional.
+InDrive is available to and from the El Dorado International Airport in Bogotá.
+And at the time of writing InDrive was less than $15USD between the El Dorado International Airport and Centro Internacional.

-The three main transport options preferred by foreign tourists visiting Bogotá are taxi, Uber and inDrive.
+The three main transport options preferred by foreign tourists visiting Bogotá are taxi, Uber and inDrive (DiDi also works).

 Personally I prefer to use Uber.
 It’s a tiny bit more expensive than inDrive in Colombia but I don’t need to compare quotes or select a vehicle.
 Uber in Bogotá functions just like your home country.